Skip to main content

 081_Snappp_FE_coupling_nodes.png

-9. Click "calculate stiffness."
-After successful calculation, the resulting stiffness matrix is considered in the system calculation.
+Click the button for "stiffness calculation."
+After a successful calculation, the resulting stiffness matrix is considered in the system calculation.

 090_Calculate_casing_stiffnes.PNG